The wonderful, wonderful cat.

 Watching Felix, the wonderful cat!"

-One of the longest lasting animated cartoon characters, Felix the Cat, created by animator Otto Messmer, made his 1919 theatrical debut as one of several cartoon components in Paramount Screen Magazine split-reels, then graduated to a standalone series in 1922.
+One of the longest-lasting animated cartoon characters, Felix the Cat, created by animator Otto Messmer, made his 1919 theatrical debut as one of several cartoon components in Paramount Screen Magazine split-reels, then graduated to a standalone series in 1922.
 He was the star of an experimental TV broadcast in 1928, and the basis for a classic (but unauthorized!) wall-clock design.
 Felix's adorable appearance, witty personality, love of high living, and comically versatile tail helped him achieve a level of popularity that he maintained until 1929, when Mickey Mouse's sound cartoons started to grow in popularity and studio founder/CEO Pat Sullivan refused to produce sound films, not helped by his descent into heavy alcoholism due to his wife's apparent suicide, and his subsequent death.

-After a short lived attempt at a Felix revival with sound and color during 1936 via Van Beuren Studios, the cat's theatrical career was once again put on ice, he still remained a popular character in newspapers and comic books.
-Eventually migrated to a popular TV series that ran from 1959 to 1961, run by former Fleischer and Famous animator Joe Oriolo, who had served as an assistant for Messmer on his Felix comics.
+After a short lived attempt at a Felix revival with sound and color during 1936 via Van Beuren Studios, the cat's theatrical career was once again put on ice, but he still remained a popular character in newspapers and comic books.
+Eventually migrated to a popular TV series that ran from 1958 to 1961, run by former Fleischer and Famous animator Joe Oriolo, who had served as an assistant for Messmer on his Felix comics.
 Despite having virtually nothing in common with the original cartoons, these TV shorts were a smash hit, and ultimately immortalized Felix as a pop-culture icon and introduced series mainstays like the Magic Bag of Tricks and the Professor.
 Jack Mercer, better known as Popeye, did all the character voices in the Trans-Lux Felix series.

 Pat Sullivan, who ran the studio that made the Felix cartoons claimed during his lifetime to have invented Felix himself, but in truth he had virtually nothing to do with creating the character or actually drawing the cartoons or comics (according to Hal Walker, one of the original artists on the silent cartoons, he was barely ever present at his own studio).
 This conventional wisdom lasted until the 1960s, at which time the Sullivan estate's controlling interest in Felix was bought out.
 Due to no longer having to placate Sullivan's heirs, surviving staffers named longtime lead animator Otto Messmer as Felix's true creator.
 Tellingly, later Felix collections and shows give Otto Messmer full credit for creating the character (along with Joe Oriolo as the series "Godfather" for reviving the character) and give only a grudging mention of Sullivan in passing, not even listing him as a creator of Felix in the end credits of The Twisted Tales of Felix the Cat.